Flamand10/FakeNewsProject/README.md

 | Joint.csv | 0.86          | 0.86    |
 | test_cleaned.tsv        | 0.04          | 0.01    |

+>Note: that the test_cleaned.tsv dataset is not run in part two but instead later in part 4, as it is the liar dataset.
 # Part 3: Advanced Model
 ## Code for the advanced model
 Look at the code in the jupiter notebook file `Part4Evaluation.ipynb` In the file we run the code for part 4.
 No code had to be ran in part 3.